bergwolf/kata-containers/docs/Developer-Guide.md

 ### Create a container

 Create a container as normal.
-For example using crictl:
+For example using `crictl`:

 ```
 $ sudo crictl run -r kata container.yaml pod.yaml